Mometasone/formoterol

 Mometasone/formoterol, sold under the brand name Dulera among others, is a fixed-dose combination medication used in the long-term treatment of asthma.
 It contains mometasone a steroid and formoterol a long-acting beta agonist.
 It is only recommended in those for whom an inhaled steroid is not sufficient.
 It is used by inhalation.
-It should not be used for sudden worsening of asthma.

 Common side effect include headache and sinusitis.
 More serious side effects may include thrush, immunosuppression, allergic reactions, and cataracts.
 Use is not recommended in those less than twelve years of age.
 It has not been studied during pregnancy or breastfeeding.
 Mometasone works by decreasing inflammation while formoterol works by relaxing smooth muscle in the airways.